-The mortgage delinquency rate fell to 4.24% in August, a decrease of 6.04% compared with July and down 11.41% compared with August 2015, according to Black Knight Financial Services’ “First Look” mortgage report.
+The mortgage delinquency rate fell to 4.24% in August – a decrease of 6.04% compared with July and a decrease of 11.41% compared with August 2015, according to Black Knight Financial Services’ “First Look” mortgage report.

 It was a recovery from July’s spike.